Python-SIP/sip/docs/api_12.rst

     instead.

     :param td:
-        the type's :ref:`generated type structure <ref-type-structures>`.
+        the type's :ref:`generated type specification <ref-type-specs>`.
 This must refer to a class.
     :param enable:
         is non-zero if auto-conversion should be enabled for the type.
 This is